pedrolacerda/bridgerton-tweets-extraction/README.md

 :warning: **Note**: We have limited the number of API calls to 100 for the research sample.

+:warning: **Note**: We have attempted to use sentiment analysis libraries to analyze the tweets.
+However, the results were not satisfactory.
+Therefore, we have decided to remove the sentiment analysis part from the results, but the code is still available in the script.

 ## Features

 - **Data Collection**: Fetches recent tweets based on a specific search query.